grievans/cs326-final-vav/docs/final.md

 * Created initial wireframe
 * Advanced overall site code
 * Redesigned status page and reformatted multiple pages
-* Stylized site better
+* Updated stylization of site
 * All of account/login
+    * Set up login and profile pages and their respective code
-* Login and user authentication + storing of user data in database
+    * Login and account creation + storing of user data in database
+        * User authentication and logout
-* logout and user profile options
+    * Editing and deletion options for user profile
+* Connection of project to Heroku
 * Setup of database structure and respective documentation
-* initialization of server connection to PostgreSQL and creation of tables
+    * Initialization of server connection to PostgreSQL and creation of tables
+* Miscellaneous fixes and tweaks to other sections of code to resolve bugs and inconsistencies
-* Updating of documentation for database and API
+* Updating of documentation for Database and API sections for final version
+* Creation of URL Routes/Mappings and Authentication documentation

 Joseph Yang
 * Modified wireframe design